alanmellorbjss/hack-day-1-reflections/README.md

 - You figure out what is missing from the codebase to add that feature
 - The team adds the feature
 - You release the feature to users

+Here are some questions for reflective learning (engineering team)

 ## Unknown unknowns
 It is never the things you know how to do that kill a project - it is the things you don't see coming.